John Byrne (playwright): Early life and education

 John Patrick Byrne was born into a family of Irish Catholic descent in Paisley, Renfrewshire, and he grew up in the Ferguslie Park housing scheme.
 His mother, Alice McShane, was married to Patrick Byrne when he was born.
 He was, however, conceived from an incestuous affair between his mother and her father, Patrick McShane.
-McShane presumably sexually abused his daughter Alice for years.
 He did not know the truth about his parentage until he was informed by his cousin in 2002.
 He was initially angered by the revelation, but eventually reconciled with the truth of his lineage: "I think he gave me that wonderful mixture of genes with his own daughter, the eldest of the family.
 I presume it's what they do in unlettered places and lettered places.
 It's traditional, and nobody speaks about it."
 His mother was diagnosed with schizophrenia, which Byrne attributed to the incestuous relationship.
 She was hospitalized several times throughout her life before dying in Dykebar Hospital at the age of 74.

 Byrne was educated at St Mirin's Academy in Paisley, and then attended Glasgow School of Art, from which he graduated in 1963.
 Prior to art school, he worked as a "slab boy" at Stoddard's carpet factory in Elderslie near Paisley, where he mixed paint used in the manufacture of carpets.
 He later returned as a designer following his graduation from art school.
 His time there inspired his The Slab Boys Trilogy plays.